rodrigoprieto/TrendCoreOB/README.md

 - Retrieves Order Book information from [TrendCore](https://trendcore.ru/)
 - Parses the data into a Pandas DataFrame, calculating the time for each bid and ask wall.
--
-- Sets up a Telegram bot for retrieving the Order Book information.
+- Sets up a [Telegram bot](https://t.me/obtracker_bot) for retrieving the Order Book information.
-- Outputs the parsed data to the Telegram bot on command.
+- Outputs the parsed data to the Telegram bot using the /data command.

 ## Installation